electron/node-rcedit/CONTRIBUTING.md

 ## Releases

-`node-rcedit` uses `semantic-release` plus a plugin named "continuous factor authentication" to publish new releases to NPM.
-When a pull request is merged, a new release is queued in CircleCI, and a member of the Electron [Ecosystem Working Group](https://github.com/electron/governance/tree/main/wg-ecosystem) needs to approve it.
+`node-rcedit` uses `semantic-release` plus trusted publishing to publish new releases to NPM.
+When a pull request is merged, a new release is queued in GitHub Actions, and a member of the Electron [Ecosystem Working Group](https://github.com/electron/governance/tree/main/wg-ecosystem) needs to approve it.